 - Fixed Remuneration, which is the total base salary and includes employer superannuation contributions.
-The fixed remuneration reflects the job level, role, responsibilities, knowledge, experience and accountabilities of the individual executive and is set at a level which is competitive, aligned with the business needs and based on current market conditions in the mining industry and countries in which the Company does business. - Compensation levels are reviewed each year by the Nomination and Remuneration Committee to take into account cost-of-living changes, any change in the scope of the role performed by the senior executive and any changes required to meet the principles of the remuneration policy.
+The fixed remuneration reflects the job level, role, responsibilities, knowledge, experience and accountabilities of the individual executive and is set at a level which is competitive, aligned with the business needs and based on current market conditions in the mining industry and countries in which the Company does business. - Compensation levels are reviewed each year by the Nomination and Remuneration Committee to take into account costof-living changes, any change in the scope of the role performed by the senior executive and any changes required to meet the principles of the remuneration policy.
 The review process considers individual and overall performance of the Group. - Short-Term Incentive ("STI"), which is at-risk remuneration.
 This is an annual incentive award based on the achievement of pre-determined Company and individual objectives.
 These short-term incentives are available to executives and other eligible participants and are at the discretion of the Board.
-The STI is an at-risk bonus provided in the form of cash, which is payable subsequent to Board ratification of recommendations made by the Nomination and Remuneration Committee each year. - Long-Term Incentive ("LTI") Program is at-risk remuneration.
+The STI is an at-risk bonus provided in the form of cash, which is payable subsequent to Board ratification of recommendations made by the Remuneration and Nomination Committee each year. - Long-Term Incentive ("LTI") Program is at-risk remuneration.
 Under the LTI Program employees, at the discretion of the Board, are offered options over ordinary shares in the Company under the Company's Option Plan.

-For KMP other than the CEO and General Manager Marketing, the target remuneration mix in the current year is 50% fixed, and 50% at risk.
-The target remuneration-mix for 2019 and beyond is currently the subject of review and approval.
+For KMP other than the CEO, CFO, General Manager Marketing and the GM operations, the target remuneration mix in the current year is 50% fixed, and 50% at risk (15% STI and 35% LTI).
+For the CEO and CFO, the LTI element of remuneration was determined at the time of initial appointment, reflected in their employment agreements.
+The target remuneration mix for 2020 and beyond is currently the subject of review and approval.
+The General Manager Marketing is engaged on a contract basis, being eligible to participate in both the Company's STI and LTI programmes in accordance with the terms of the Company's remuneration policy.